 If you’re interested in culture and the arts, then Hamburg is the place for you.
 Catch an indie or non-mainstream flick at one of the city’s many repertory cinemas, enjoy a theatre play or musical show, take in the fantastic view from the tower of St. Michael’s Church or visit one of the many local museums.
 Come with us on a tour of discovery!
 Here are some ideas for your visit to Hamburg.

 Hamburg has several musical shows in store for you.
 Tina: The Musical, which opened in March 2019 at the Stage Operettenhaus on the Reeperbahn, tells the life story and musical career of superstar Tina Turner.
 Starting in April 2019, the Neue Flora musical theatre is set to captivate audiences with Paramour by Cirque du Soleil.
-The Broadway musical Mary Poppins is showing at the Stage Theater an der Elbe until the end of this summer.
-It will be replaced in September 2019 by Pretty Woman, the musical version of probably the most famous love story of the big screen.
+At the Stage Theater an der Elbe is Pretty Woman, the musical version of probably the most famous love story of the big screen being performed.
 Meanwhile, the world-famous musical The Lion King has a permanent home at Hamburg’s Theater im Hafen, where it wows audiences of all ages with its colourful animal world including over 300 masks and more than 400 amazing costumes.
-Hakuna matata!

 Pictures: Stage Theater Neue Flora, Stage Theater an der Elbe, Stage Operettenhaus, Manuel Harlan